Fashion in Iran: Women's fashion in the Pahlavi era

+Hijab in the Islamic Republic

+In Iran, since 1981, after the 1979 Iranian Revolution, the hijab has become compulsory.
+All women are required to wear loose-fitting clothing and a headscarf in public.
+In the Islamic law of Iran imposed shortly after the 1979 revolution, article 638 of 5th book of Islamic Penal Code (called Sanctions and deterrent penalties) women who do not wear a hijab may be imprisoned from ten days to two months, and/or required to pay fines from 50,000 up to 500,000 rials.
+Fines are recalculated in the courts to index for inflation.
+Article 639 of the same book says, two types of people shall be sentenced one year to ten years' imprisonment; first a person who establishes or directs a place of immorality or prostitution, second, a person who facilitates or encourages people to commit immorality or prostitution.

 The festivals of the Beauty pageant inside Iran were not held after the 1979 revolution, and the last selection ceremony of the beauty queen of Iran was held in 1978 in this country.
 After this, a high number of Iranian girls participated in the Beauty pageant and Miss Universe outside of Iran.
 Sahar Biniaz (Miss Universe Canada 2012) and Shermineh Shahrivar (Miss Germany and Miss Europe) are examples of Iranian models outside Iran.

 Girls of Enghelab was a series of protests against compulsory hijab in Iran.
 The protests were inspired by Vida Movahed, an Iranian woman known as the Girl of Enghelab Street, who stood in the crowd on a utility box in the Enghelab Street (Revolution Street) of Tehran on 27 December 2017, tied her hijab, a white headscarf, to a stick, and waved it to the crowd as a flag.
 She was arrested on that day and was released temporary on bail a month later, on 28 January 2018.
 Some people believe that Movahed's action was based on Masih Alinejad's call for White Wednesdays, a protest movement that the presenter at VOA Persian Television started in early 2017.
 Other women later re-enacted her protest and posted photos of their actions on social media.
 These women are described as the "Girls of Enghelab Street" and "The Girls Of Revolution Street" in the English sources.